 In 1949, Mao Zedong and the Chinese Communist Party (CCP) won control of China and declared the formation of a new socialist nation.
-China was not easily conquered, however, and dealing with opposition became an important priority in the first years of the People’s Republic.
+China was not easily conquered, however, and dealing with opposition was an important priority in the first years of the People’s Republic.
+A series of campaigns sought to identify and eradicate corruption and ‘rightism’ in the CCP, claiming some prominent victims.

 Sources of opposition